-If you want to spend your retirement in year-round warmth with the backdrop of rain forests or beaches, the Philippines may be your ideal option.
-The cost of living in the Philippines dips significantly lower than it does in the U.S., and the government takes steps to make it especially welcoming to expats.
-But there are some pitfalls you’d want to avoid.
-This article provides an in-depth guide to what it’s like to retire in the Philippines.
-We’ll cover topics like costs, taxes, access to healthcare and safety.
-We can also help you find a financial advisor to guide you through the process of strategizing your retirement abroad.
+If you want to spend your retirement in year-round warmth with the backdrop of rain forests and beaches, the Philippines may be your ideal option.
+The cost of living in the Philippines is significantly lower than in the U.S., and the government takes steps to make it especially welcoming to expats.
+But there are some pitfalls related to this move that you’ll want to avoid.
+Before you decide to settle down and retire in the Philippines, it may be beneficial to speak with a financial advisor.

 Cost of Living in The Philippines

 If you’re finding it hard to stretch your dollar in the U.S., you might want to consider the the Philippines for your golden years.
-Numbeo, a major database of economic conditions in different countries, reports that the cost of living in the Philippines is significantly lower than it is in the U.S. How much lower?
-Below, we compare the Philippines and the U.S. in terms of specific costs.
+Numbeo, a major database of economic conditions in different countries, reports that the cost of living in the Philippines is significantly lower than it is in the U.S. Below, we compare the Philippines and the U.S. in terms of specific costs, as of March 2022:

 Getting Your Visa in the Philippines